 Finally, there is the loss of tax revenue to fund County services, which while small based off the currently known uses, would not increase as normal based off possible future development in the area.
 As the development expands, this may place an increasing burden on departments such as the Sheriff's Office and Department of Public Works for which there is no revenue to subsidize those costs.
+For instance, the County may have to fund improvements to Soda Bay Road to accommodate increased traffic activity and ensure public safety.
 The County of Lake is a rural county and lacks the budgetary resources to field these prospective challenges.

 Again, the focal point of the County's comments are that it is difficult to respond to this request for information when it is becoming increasingly clearer that the County is in the dark about previously unknown uses, both current and future.
-The opportunity to better understand the broader picture regarding gaming, cannabis, natural resources, and taxes would be of huge benefit.
+As has been stated in these two responses, cannabis related activity and parking lots construction has occurred on parcels where zoning would not normally permit it.
+These parcels are currently included in the pending applications.
+The County must exercise its due diligence in examining these previously unknown factors, as well as the cumulative impacts that the Tribe's cannabis operations and proposed development will have area wide, as their impact goes beyond these specified parcels.
+The opportunity to better understand the broader picture regarding development, gaming, cannabis, natural resources, and taxes would be of huge benefit.
 While the County is grateful for the 15 day extension provided by the Bureau on the first application, in light of the recent discoveries it is simply not possible to provide properly informed and responsive comments under the current timeframe.

-The County has been able to condition its support on these matters with tribal partners in the past, such as our partnership with the Habematolel Pomo of Upper Lake, on the opportunity to reach a mutually satisfactory arrangement.
+The County has been able to condition it support on these matters with tribal partners in the past on the opportunity to reach a mutually satisfactory agreement.
 It is the County's sincere belief that this same prospect is achievable here if the Bureau could provide an opportunity for the County to gather the necessary information, engage in discussion with the Tribe, and reach an arrangement that can serve the interests of all parties moving forward.
 Please feel free to contact Carol Huchingson, County Administrative Officer, at 707-263-2580 if we can be of any further assistance in your evaluation.